RobokopU24/ORION/README.md

 To build a graph use a Graph Spec yaml file to specify the sources you want.

-Data Services will automatically run each data source specified through the necessary pipeline.
+ORION will automatically run each data source specified through the necessary pipeline.
 Then it will merge the specified sources into a Knowledge Graph.

-### Using Data Services
+### Using ORION

 Create a parent directory:
 ```